loinguyen3108/my-second-brain/content/index.md

 Welcome to my Second Brain!
 This is a constantly evolving collection of notes, ideas, projects, and resources.

 >[!quote]
-> If you want something you've never had
+> If you want something you've never had.
 > You must be willing to do something you've never done

 ## Data Engineer